secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 **[How to sign into your account](https://corporate.grubhub.com/resource/signing-in/)**

 - You should have received a [Welcome Email](https://corporate.grubhub.com/resource/automated-welcome-emails-for-new-corporate-diners/) through which you created your credentials.
 If you never received a Welcome Email, please contact your FMC.
-Go to grubhub.com, click “Sign in” and enter your Grubhub credentials.
+Go to grubhub.com, click "Sign in" and enter your Grubhub credentials.

 **How to access the Admin Portal**